netsoc/website-ng/migration.md

     existing username (you'll need an admin to help you with this, as _all current Netsoc usernames have been reserved_ - email [support@netsoc.ie](mailto:support@netsoc.ie).
 You can sign up with a different username and we can change your username back to the existing one)
-  - Migrate your website to next-gen webspaces (details to come over the next few weeks!)
+  - Migrate your website to next-gen webspaces (see [here](https://docs.netsoc.ie/webspaced/) for info on next-gen webspaces)
-  - Matrix chat accounts and history will remain, _but_ now require a 2020 Netsoc account (make sure to sign up with your existing username!)
+  - Matrix chat accounts and history will remain, _but_ now requires a 2020 Netsoc account (make sure to sign up with your existing username!)

 ## Next-gen webspaces?